dafny-lang/rfcs/0005-ordered-quantification.md

 * Any quantifier domain defines a potentially-infinite, partially-ordered set of *quantifier bindings*.
 * The quantified variable declarations define the values each binding maps to each variable, AND how these bindings are ordered.
 * The range expression after the `|` restricts the quantification to a subset of these bindings, but does not influence their ordering.

-* A quantifier domain only guarantees an ordering of bindings, but is NOT prescriptive on how to enumerate this domain at runtime, if it is compiled!
+A quantifier domain only guarantees an ordering of bindings, but is NOT prescriptive on how to enumerate this domain at runtime, if it is compiled!
-  This is consistent with existing expressions such as `set x: real | x in myFiniteSet && P(x)`: although the unfiltered domain of `real` values is not enumerable, the bound `x in myFiniteSet` is, and at runtime this set is calculated by enumerating the contents of `myFiniteSet` and filtering out values that do not satisfy `P(x)`.
-The new features that are affected by quantification ordering will behave similarly: `seq x: real | x in mySet && P(x)` is calculated via the same filtered enumeration, but collected into a sorted sequence instead.
+This is consistent with existing expressions such as `set x: real | x in myFiniteSet && P(x)`: although the unfiltered domain of `real` values is not enumerable, the bound `x in myFiniteSet` is, and at runtime this comprehension is calculated by enumerating the contents of `myFiniteSet` and filtering out values that do not satisfy `P(x)`.
+The new features that are affected by quantification ordering will behave similarly:
+`seq x: real | x in mySet && P(x)` is calculated via the same filtered enumeration, but collected into a sorted sequence instead.

 There will be three supported variable declaration styles, and others could potentially be added in the future: